Project Management Skills for Primary and Secondary School Teachers and Administrators (PMASPAST-Project)Collins Mann

-The one year project aimed at delivering project management skills training to primary and secondary school teachers and administrators in Mbarara District-South Western Uganda.
+The one year project aimed at delivering project management skills trainings to primary and secondary school teachers and administrators in Mbarara District-South Western Uganda.
 The ultimate purpose was to enable the teachers and administrators to possess knowledge and skills in project management such that they can transfer the same knowledge and skills to their students through integrating project management learning in the schools’ curriculum and also enable them to train other stake holders like other youth, parents, other educators and community members.

 The project benefited 216 primary and 221 secondary school teachers and administrators; these were also trained and equipped with skills to transfer the same knowledge to their students.
 By the closure of one year, the teachers had trained 298 primary school students and 312 secondary school students.